fatou1526/literate-pancake/article.md

     yield "bar"
     yield "baz"
 ```
-A generator object is the object yielded by the generator method.
-The object is obtained by iterating using \_\_next\_\_() method or in a for loop.
-Thus, the generator method is an iterator and a generator object is an iterable.\
-Therefore, python generators proceed to create iterators and iterables.\

 **Example 8**\
-From the example above, we create the following iterable.\
+Still using the example above, we create the following iterable.\
 Code:\
 ```python
 # Using the next method to yield the object